 Product->Clean and build your application.

-Then select Product->archive,it will create an archive file in Organiser->archives and open it up for you after archive finished.
+Then select Product->archive, it will create an archive file in Organiser->archives and open it up for you after the archive is finished.

-Once archive is successfully completed it will open in Organizer window
+Once the archive is completed it will open in the Organizer window

 Then select the export function from the right side section.

-Select a method for export as per your need and click on Next button.
+Select a method for export as per your need and click on the Next button.

 Then choose your development team to use for provisioning.

-Then select the required device support as per your need and click on Next button.
+Then select the required device support as per your need and click on the Next button.

-Then it shows the summary and click on Next button.
+Then it shows the summary and clicks on the Next button.

-Now choose the location where folder is to be saved and Click on Export
+Now choose the location where the folder is to be saved and Click on Export

 If you want to take diavi build please upload the .ipa file to this site.

-In application Loader choose your development team to use for provisioning from the left top corner ande choose the .ipa file from the bottom left side
+In application Loader choose your development team to use for provisioning from the left top corner and choose the .ipa file from the bottom left side

-If we want to take another build or change version we need to change the build number and version number in the xcode.
+If we want to take another build or change the version we need to change the build number and version number in the code.